Introduction to Vanguard Inspection Services

 - Has the opportunity to work 7 days a week during a deployment, often longer than 10 hours a day

-- You can schedule and organize your own appointments
+- Can schedule and organize your own appointments

-- Your inspections will undergo Quality Control reviews
+- Your inspections will undergo quality reviews, both by Quality Control inspectors and the VIS Review staff.

 Ready to Get Started!